How to become a barrister

 How do you become a barrister

-Barristers are lawyers who work in courts of law representing clients.
+Barristers are legal specialists who work in courts of law representing clients.
 They work on criminal cases in magistrates or crown courts, civil cases, employment tribunals or other specialist areas.

 .